MirantisContainers/mke-docs/content/docs/concepts/architecture/configuration.md

 - Define the number of nodes in the cluster.
 - Define ways to access the nodes.
-- Enable or disable certain MKE 4 features.
+- Enable or disable certain MKE components.
+- Configure MKE component features

 Once set, the MKE configuration file is translated into a more complex blueprint that contains the granular details on how to set up the cluster.

 ## Create configuration